-Note: Additional subjects and preferred subjects are stated primarily for NCEA subjects.
+1 Note: Additional subjects and preferred subjects are stated primarily for NCEA subjects.
 All other applicants may be required to provide evidence of equivalence.

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Arts (AK3704) majoring in: Chinese Language Interview may be required. majoring in: Interpreting Translation Te Reo Māori/Rangatira or another language.
-Interview, listening test, writing test Bachelor of Business (AK3693) Bachelor of Communication Studies (AK3303) Preference will be given to students who have completed Year 13 with: NCEA A minimum of 60 NCEA Level 3 credits over 4 subjects (with at least three subjects from the approved list), 18 NCEA Level 3 credits, including some merit or excellence results in any one language rich subject.
-CIE 150 points on the UCAS tariff in CIE over a minimum of 3 and maximum of 5 subjects; an AS level grade of C in any one subject similar to the NCEA language rich subjects.
-IB Minimum of 28 points in International Baccalaureate including a minimum of grade 5 in at least one subject similar to the NCEA language rich subjects.
-Other documentation may be required Bachelor of Computer and Information Sciences (AK3697) NCEA 14 credits at Level 2 or higher in Mathematics with Calculus or Statistics and Modelling CIE Minimum grade of D in AS Mathematics Interview may be required.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Arts (AK3704) Chinese Language Interview may be required.
+Interpreting Translation High level of competency in English and one other language.
+Interview, listening test, writing test to assess competency in both languages.
+Bachelor of Communication Studies Preference will be given to applicants who have completed Year 13 with: (AK3303) NCEA 60 credits at level 3 over four subjects, including at least three from the approved list.
+This must include at least 18 credits in any one of Classical Studies, English, Geography, History, History of Art or Media Studies.
+CIE 150 points on the UCAS tariff over no more than five subjects.
+This must include an AS level grade of C or above in any one subject similar to the NCEA subjects listed above.
+IB 28 points including at least a grade 5 in any one subject similar to the NCEA subjects listed above.
+Other documentation may be required.
+Bachelor of Computer and NCEA Interview may be required.
+Information Sciences 14 credits at level 2 or higher in Mathematics.
+(AK3697) CIE D grade in AS Mathematics.

 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Creative Technologies (AK1305) Interview may be required.
 Evidence of creative ability such as a portfolio of artwork.
 Bachelor of Design (AK3619) Portfolio of art work Interview may be required.
-Bachelor of Education ([Specialty] Teaching) (AK3594) Police clearance, referee reports, Teacher Training Personal Declaration, CV.
-Must meet New Zealand Teachers Council requirements Interview, numeracy competency assessment, literacy competency assessment, NZTC 'Good Character and Fit to be a Teacher' requirements.
-Bachelor of Engineering (Honours) (AK3751) NCEA 14 credits at Level 3 in each of Mathematics with Calculus and Physics CIE Full A Levels in Mathematics and a minimum of AS in Physics, or A Levels in Physics and a minimum of AS in Mathematics.
+Bachelor of Education ([Specialty] Teaching) Police clearance, referee reports, Teacher Training Personal Declaration, CV.
+Interview, numeracy and literacy competency assessment.
+(AK3594) Must meet New Zealand Teachers Council requirements Bachelor of Engineering (Honours) (AK3751) NCEA 14 credits at level 3 in each of Mathematics with Calculus and Physics.
+CIE At least an A level in either Mathematics or Physics and an AS level in the other.
 Interview may be required.
-Bachelor of Engineering Technology (AK3719) NCEA 14 credits at Level 3 in Mathematics with Calculus or Statistics and Modelling and 14 credits at Level 2 in Physics.
-CIE Full A Levels in Mathematics and a minimum of AS in Physics, or A Levels in Physics and a minimum of AS in Mathematics.
+Bachelor of Engineering Technology (AK3719) NCEA 14 credits at level 3 in any one Mathematics Subject and 14 credits at level 2 or higher in Physics.
+CIE At least an A level in either Mathematics or Physics and an AS level in the other.
 Interview may be required.
-Bachelor of Health Science standard pathway or majoring in: Applied Mental Health Health Promotion Psychology (AK3680) Must be capable of meeting HPCA ^b Act requirements and provide a police clearance.
+Bachelor of Health Science (AK3680) Must be capable of meeting HPCA ^a Act requirements Police clearance.